-And while treats are an effective way to reward, motivate and spoil your dog (but certainly not the only means), there’s one downside – an overindulgence can lead to weight gain and even worse, obesity.
+And while treats are an effective way to reward, motivate and spoil your dog (but certainly not the only means), there’s one downside – an overindulgence can lead to weight gain and even worse, obesity, which has a huge effect on your dog’s overall health.
 An estimated 55% of dogs in the U.S. are overweight or obese and at risk for serious health conditions as a result.

 “If I could only point to one factor causing the modern-day pet obesity epidemic, it would have to be treats,” says veterinarian Ernie Ward, founder and President of the Association for Pet Obesity Prevention (APOP).
 And it’s understandable, it’s easy to give your dog many treats throughout the day if you’re not careful, and those calories add up, especially if the treats are high in calories to begin with.